 2.1.
 The baptismal record: There is a spare entry dated 4 November 1855, recorded in the handwriting of Rev J. Ludorf, of Olive Schreiner’s birth on 24 March that year (access the record here on OSLO).
 It immediately raises the complex and sometimes tragic family histories which preceded her arrival in the world, with her naming as Olive Emily Albertina containing echoes of the names of three siblings who had died as infants or in early childhood.
 Having missionary parents was both a plus and minus for the Schreiner children.
 Olive’s knowledge of both the Old Testament and the New enabled her to out-quote the most vociferously dogmatic of Christians in arguments and she relished the rich source of commanding language she had gained.
 The narrow punitivenes of her parents was not the only negative aspect of religion, but it was one of them, while her own kindly tolerance combined with firmly stating her own views was a productive later result.
 Early on, she rejected Christianity and also resisted using the language of God and religion, but later reverted to doing so because it was an idiom which people understood and responded to in relation to ethical and political matters.

 2.2 It might be thought that there is little curious here, for missionary parents of course behaved like missionaries, and also at that time parents of many children who died both remembered and look forward through recycling family names.
 However, these are not the things that are curious.
 This is rather two other things.
 One is that in spite of her parents and siblings always calling her Em or Emmie, she developed an attachment to the name of Olive and a point came in adolescence when she insisted on being called this.
 The other is that at a young age she also became what was then called a freethinker and rejected the Old Testament teachings of both her parents.
 The death of a younger sister of 18 months of age when she was 9 or so is sometimes seen as the turning point here, propelling her in the direction of a holistic universalism.
 While doubtless this had a major impact, the curious things relate to a ‘something more’ going on which it is difficult to put a finger on.
-Certainly there is the sense of a someone from a young age having a strong sense of self, and also repeatedly in her letters and other writings Schreiner relates this to her equally strong urge also from a young age to tell fully articulated stories and later to write these down.
+Certainly there is the sense of a someone from a young age having a strong sense of self, and also repeatedly in her letters and other writings Schreiner relates this to her equally strong urge, also from a very young age, to tell fully articulated stories and later to write these down.
 How does the urge to tell stories about a world seen in the mind come about?
 In Schreiner’s case, this was by curious means which have not been satisfactorily pieced together by any commentator to date.

 2.3 Photograph of the young Olive: Shown here is the photograph used on the cover of The World’s Great Question, a collection of Schreiner letters focused on her analytical engagement with South Africa edited by myself and Andrea Salter (2014).
-Schreiner here is young and confidently stares towards the camera with a look that rejects the dissimulation of an aside glance in favour of meeting full on the gaze of the lens turned upon her.
+Schreiner in this is young and confidently stares towards the camera with a look that rejects the dissimulation of an aside glance in favour of meeting full on the gaze of the lens turned upon her.
 Her look is both enquiringly and somewhat disconcerting.

 2.4 So what might be thought curious about this?
 There are quite a few surviving photographs of Olive Schreiner, although relatively few of the portrait variety.
 They are perhaps more misleading than helpful, though, as photographs always are.
 They are just a few frozen stilted monocrome moments, out of the myriad of moving multi-coloured eventfulnesses of a life lived.
 They promise much, but what they deliver is modest and full of unintended dissimlitude.
 The temptation associated with photographs is to read these as though providing a key, to not just seeing, but to better understanding the person portrayed and through this the life they lived.
 In this way, the works become subsidiary to the life, rather than the life being the medium through which the works come into being.

 2.5 The baby’s coffin: A small lead-encased coffin was a constant presence in Schreiner’s life from the death of her day old baby (a daughter, who it seems was never named) in 1895 onwards, although it is seen in a photograph only after Schreiner’s own death (Stanley 2002).
 As was not unusual in rural South Africa at the time, the coffin was buried on Schreiner land and was moved when Schreiner and her husband removed from place to place, remaining in De Aar with Cronwright-Schreiner when Olive Schreiner left for Europe in late 1913.
 It is shown here with the coffins of Olive Schreiner herself and her much loved dog Neta in a photograph taken on the day when all three were moved to the stone sarcophagus on the summit of the Buffels Kop mountain, near Cradock in the Eastern Cape, where they were entombed.
-A photograph of the cortege on arrival at the sarcophagus is shown here.
+A photograph of the cortege on its arrival at the sarcophagus is shown here.
 Schreiner often movingly mentions her daughter in letters and other writings; and her death was one of the bonds she felt existed between her and WEB DuBois when she read his essay on the death of the first born (his son) in his The Souls of Black Folk (DuBois 1903).

 2.6 Anything curious here?
-This is not the integration of death in life, as perhaps might be thought, but rather that the entombment of these three on Buffels Kop gives the strong impression of Schreiner wanting to collect together what was most meaningful to her after death, which was both these treasured loved ones and also her immensely powerful attachments to the South African landscape and particularly that of the Eastern Cape.
+This is not regarding the integration of death in life, as perhaps might be thought, but rather that the entombment of these three on Buffels Kop gives the strong impression of Schreiner wanting to collect together what was most meaningful to her after death.
+This was both these treasured loved ones and also her immensely powerful attachments to the South African landscape and particularly that of the Eastern Cape.
 This is because it seems out of character for a person so practical and material in her thinking and analysis to want to do something so resonantly symbolic as being in a tomb looming over a landscape.
 There are clues as to Schreiner’s deeply felt ideas about the South African landscape in a number of the essays in her Thoughts on South Africa.
 For some, the Buffels Kop sarcophagous is seen in terms of out-doing or paralleling Cecil Rhodes, also entombed in rock, in his case in the Matopos mountains in Zimbabwe, and who died in 1901.
-Unfortunately for this contention, Schreiner began to think of being buried in a morgen of land at the top of an Eastern Cape mountain with her daughter in the mid 1890s when she was offered some land and it is probably best thought of in terms of her drawing together what she treasured and loved most of all.
+Unfortunately for this contention, Schreiner began to think of being buried in a morgen of land at the top of an Eastern Cape mountain with her daughter in the mid-1890s when she was offered some land and it is probably best thought of in terms of her drawing together those she treasured and loved most of all.

 2.7 Tucker’s asthma mixture: Schreiner developed asthma, probably the result of chronic acute allergic rhinitis, in her late teens.
 Later, she discovered that Tucker’s helped with the symptoms and thereafter never travelled without it (it contained a small amount of cocaine and was vaporised in the nose).
 It stands for the omnipresence of asthma through her life and her attempts to alleviate its effects in sapping her physical and intellectual energies.
 It also raises the frequently addictive or otherwise damaging qualities of Victorian medical and quasi-medical treatments, including with Schreiner in her young womanhood being dosed into addiction by treatments given her for asthma by her friend Havelock Ellis, then training to be a doctor.
 She weaned herself off Ellis’s ministrations, but whether Tucker remained a presence is not known although a point comes when it is no longer mentioned in letters.